 To further incorporate the global context information, \cite{Rickmann2019} developed project and excite (PE) modules and employed them within a 3D FCN.
 A similar approach is utilized in \cite{Qayyum2020}, where spatial squeeze and channel excitation (cSE) 3D modules are aiding a 3D FCN, based on ResNet architecture, in the liver segmentation task.
-Moreover, in \cite{Jiang2019}, a 3D FCN composed of multiple attention hybrid connection blocks, hence the name (AHCNet), have densely connected long and short skip connections, and soft self-attention modules, where two cascaded AHCNet are used for liver localization and segmentation, respectively.
-In \cite{Takenaga2019}, to take advantage of the multi-phase volumes obtained by MRI, a multi-channel 3D FCN based on ResNet (3D MC-FC-ResNet), or 4D FC-ResNet, is used to segment the liver, utilizing the information each phase provides.
+Moreover, in \cite{Jiang2019}, a 3D FCN composed of multiple attention hybrid connection blocks, hence the name (AHCNet), has densely-connected long and short skip connections and soft self-attention modules where two cascaded AHCNets are used for liver localization and segmentation, respectively.
+In \cite{Takenaga2019}, to take advantage of the multi-phase volumes obtained by MRI, a multi-channel 3D FCN based on ResNet (MC-FC-ResNet), or 4D FC-ResNet, is used to segment the liver, utilizing the information each phase provides.

-It is needless to say that the U-Net architecture too befits in the 3D context \cite{Cicek2016}.
-In \cite{Bai2019}, a 3D U-Net segments the liver organ, while in \cite{Kakeya2018}, a 3D U-JAPA-Net model has a generalized 3D U-Net, and a specialized one for each organ.
-To segment organs from different modalities, a 3D universal U-net (3D U\textsuperscript{2}-Net) is built where domain-specific convolution layers are used for each modality and a single pipeline of convolution layers is shared across different ones \cite{Huang2019b}.
-In \cite{Zhang2018liver}, 3D patches are inserted into 3D U-Net like network with context aware units for multi-phase MRI volumes in multi-scale fashion.
-In \cite{Mohagheghi2020}, 3D patches were also used, however, some modifications were applied to the 3D U-Net architecture on the pooling layers, activation functions, and channels' depth.
-Moreover, the work takes advantage of convolutional denoising auto-encoders (CdAE) to create shape prior knowledge and embeds it into a deep data-driven loss (DDL), to enhance the segmentation result.
-Finally, a 3D U-Net with multi-scale pyramid-like liver segmentation scheme is employed in \cite{Roth2018miccai}, where it is extended in \cite{Roth2018article} to segment 20 organs in total via transfer learning from the original segmented 8 organs in the abdomen.
+Needless to say, the U-Net architecture also befits in the 3D context \cite{Cicek2016}.
+In \cite{Bai2019}, a 3D U-Net segments the liver organ, while in \cite{Kakeya2018}, a 3D U-JAPA-Net model has a generalized 3D U-Net and a specialized one for each organ.
+To segment organs from different modalities, a 3D universal U-net (3D U\textsuperscript{2}-Net) is built where domain-specific convolution layers are used for each modality, and a single pipeline of convolution layers is shared across different ones \cite{Huang2019}.
+In \cite{Zhang2018liver}, 3D patches are inserted into a 3D U-Net-like network with context-aware units for multi-phase MRI volumes in a multi-scale fashion.
+In \cite{Mohagheghi2020}, 3D patches were also used; however, some modifications were applied to the 3D U-Net architecture on the pooling layers, activation functions, and channels' depth.
+Moreover, the work takes advantage of convolutional denoising autoencoders (CdAE) to create shape-prior knowledge and embeds it into a deep data-driven loss (DDL) to enhance the segmentation result.
+Finally, a 3D U-Net with a multi-scale pyramid-like liver segmentation scheme is employed in \cite{Roth2018miccai}, where it is extended in \cite{Roth2018article} to segment 20 organs in total via TL from the original segmented 8 organs in the abdomen.